 Death Benefits – Death benefits are usually tax-free so the beneficiary is able to receive the entire amount.
 If it was properly owned, it can also be estate tax-free.

 Flexibility – Life insurance will provide cash to deal with the detrimental effects of the insured’s demise.
 It also enjoys a favorable tax treatment that is not available to other instruments.
 Many life insurance policies are designed to be adjustable to the policyholder’s needs.
-Should the need arise, a cash-value life insurance may be considered as a tax-favored repository of accessible funds.
+Should the need arise, cash-value life insurance may be considered as a tax-favored repository of accessible funds.

 Note: the assets backing these funds are generally held in longer-term investments that bring higher returns.

 Cash values – allow more tax to be deferred during the insured’s lifetime.
 Cash value withdrawals use the first-in, first-out (FIFO) method so withdrawals equal to the premium are income tax-free.

 Less expensive – Life insurance premiums are easily affordable.
 However, you might say that in life insurance, you have to die to win.
 Here is another scenario.
 You pay your premiums every year because you want to protect your family.
 Twenty years go by and you are as healthy as an ox.
 You don’t get anything back from everything you paid for the life insurance.
 It is quite fair since you only paid for death benefits – and at least, you’re still alive.

 It would have been a different story if you had purchased a permanent policy instead of a term life insurance.
 Unlike term life insurance, you could keep a permanent policy forever.
 Should you stop in 25 years, you would likely get back a good portion of the premiums you have paid.

 If you include all your dividends you may even get back all your premiums from that point.
 However, dividends are not guaranteed in life insurance so insurers are not allowed to project them at all.